 Specifies the http port.
 The --http flag both sets the port number (and optionally the interface) and enables the http port, overriding the http setting, if any, in the deployment file.

 Specifies the internal port used to communicate between cluster nodes.

 Specifies the first of three replication ports used for database replication.
 The --replication flag overrides the replication port setting in the deployment file.

 Specifies the zookeeper port.
 By default, the zookeeper port is bound to the server's internal interface (127.0.0.1).

-The next example shows the command for creating a database running the voter sample application, using a custom
+The first example shows the command for creating a database using a custom configuration file,

 2nodedeploy.xml, and the node zeus as the host.

-The following example takes advantage of the defaults for the host and deployment arguments to start a single-node database on the current system using the voter catalog.
+The second example takes advantage of the defaults for the host and deployment arguments to start a single-node database.